the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/03B_backend/3B_3/_index.md

 What does this code validate?
 {{</checkpoint>}}

-If you guessed validating if a number is odd, you are incorrect.
-(It's validating even numbers). :p
+If you guessed validating that a number is even, you are correct!

 There are a number of built-in validators in Django and the list can be found here. https://docs.djangoproject.com/en/3.2/ref/validators/

-We will take a look at RegexValidator, which is the most powerful one in the list.
+Next, we will take a look at RegexValidator, which is the most powerful one in the list.

 ### [Regex and RegexValidator]

 RegexValidator uses regular expressions (Regex), which is a fancy way of saying "Search patterns".
 We use Regex to search out patterns in text.
-This can be really useful for things like validation where we can compare what the user typed out to what we actually want to save into the database.
+This can be really useful for comparing what the user typed to what we actually want to save into the database.

 How do we use Regex in Django?
 Let's use Regex to validate the title of the New Task form to be only capital letters.